stytchauth/stytch-expo-example/README.md

 ## Running locally

+**Create a Stytch account**

-Run the following commands in the terminal of your choice.
+First you will need to sign up and create a new project in [Stytch](https://stytch.com/).
+Then run the following commands in the terminal of your choice.

 **Install Expo**
 ```bash